RyanChang25/Raycast-Projectile-System/README.md

 -->>: Create an ignore list to error check the raycast collisions.
 Normally you want to keep the players character and camera in here.
 ```

-I learnt the algorithm off a pretty imformant DevForum post and translated it into Luau.
-If you're interested in the post, links wil be shown below!